 War vs Battle

-Battle and war are two closely related concepts and also the most confused ones.
-There are many who cannot differentiate between the two and even use them interchangeably which is a wrong practice.
-This article will highlight these differences clearly to remove all doubts from the minds of such readers.
+Battle and war are two closely related concepts and also the most confused ones which make knowing the difference between war and battle all the more important.
+There are many who cannot differentiate between the two and even use battle and war interchangeably which is a wrong practice.
+Now, if you look the two words separately, only as words, you will see that both war and battle are used as nouns as well as verbs.
+With such an understanding of war and battle as words, this article will highlight the differences that make their meanings separate, clearly to remove all doubts from the minds of readers who need to know the difference between war and battle.

 The history of human civilization is replete with wars and battles.
 There have been thousands of wars involving even more battles.
 Does this give you a clue?
 No?
 Let us move forward.
 When a doctor, jubilant, as he discloses a new vaccine developed in the fight against cancer, says that this is an important battle won against this deadly disease, he means that the fight is long and the war is yet to be won.
 A war is a mission that is not over till the objective is achieved and battles are mere interludes that help as small goals to move forward to the final objective.